JiangyanYu/IntestLine/README.md

   /usr/bin/run-shiny.sh shiny
   ```
 4. Go to your web broswer and visit the port: http://localhost:3838/proxy/shiny
-5. Do your analysis according to the steps described in option 3 below.
+5. Do your analysis according to the steps described in option 2.
 6. Ctrl+C in command terminal to close shiny app. exit - command to close the application

 # Option2: FASTGenomics